 Basis of Distinction Non-Integral system Integral System 1.
 No. Of Sets of Books Two separate sets of books are maintained - one to record cost transactions and the other to record financial transactions.
 Only one set of books is maintained to record both the cost transactions and financial transactions.
 2. Cost Ledger Cost Ledger is maintained.
 Cost Ledger is not maintained.
 3. Control Accounts Control accounts are opened in the Cost ledger.
 Control accounts are opened in the General ledger.
 4. Figure of Profit/Loss There are two figures of profit/loss - one as per cost books and another as per financial books.
-Thomasia andre and figures of
+Thomasia and a small firming of

-CLASS : II - B.COM COURSE NAME: COST ACCOUNTING BATCH : 2016-2019
+CLASS: III - B.COM PA COURSE NAME: APPLIED COST ACCOUNTING COURSE CODE: 17PAU503A BATCH: 2017-2020

-5. Need for Reconciliatio There is need for reconciliation of cost accounts and financial accounts because there are two figures of profit/loss as there are two sets of books.
+5. Need for Reconciliatio n There is need for reconciliation of cost accounts and financial accounts because there are two figures of profit/loss as there are two sets of books.
 There is no need for reconciliation because there is only one figure of profit/loss as there is only one set of books.
 6. Balances of Overheads Control Accounts Balances of Overhead Control Accounts which represents under/over absorption of overheads are transferred to Costing Profit and Loss Account.
 Balances of Overhead Control Accounts which represents under/over 7.
 Economical It is expensive because of duplication of recording the ansactions in two sets of books.
 It is economical because it avoids the duplication of recording the transactions in two sets of books.